gaurangdave/mnist_digits_recognition/README.md

   * Similarly there is higher rate of misclassification between 3, 5 and 8 and hypothesis is this could be because of similarity of these digits in hand written format.

 ### Next Steps
-* Training a model using the augmented data to see if we can further improve the performance.
-Right now training using augmented data, was resource intensive and didn't reach convergence for a long time.
-* Experimenting with `Deep Learning` models.
+1. Train the model with augmented data to improve performance.
+2. Explore deep learning models like CNNs for potentially better accuracy.

 ## Lessons Learnt
-* Gained experience in `Classification Algorightm`, various classification performance metrics and error analytics.
+* Improved understanding of **classification algorithms**, metrics, and error analysis.
-* Leart about data exploration for image data in `pixels` and `intencities`.
+* Learned data exploration techniques for image data.
+* Debugged and resolved a production issue with the normalization pipeline, gaining valuable insight into E2E system testing.
-* Got familiarity with concepts `Kernel Trick` and fitting linear vs non linear data.
+* Familiarity with the **kernel trick** and its role in handling linear vs non-linear data.

-* Ran into a very interesting bug while using the final model in production, and learnt how a fit and transform in production pipeline can result into prediction errors.
+## 🌟 Project Highlights
+1. End-to-End Application:
+* Includes a model training pipeline, API, and a front-end interface.
+2. User Interaction:
+* Users can draw digits on a canvas and get predictions in real time.

 ## 🚀 About Me